sysdrum/amdgpu-pro-fans/README.md

 This is now a beta release written in unix style bash script.
 It is a simple utility that allows you to set the fan speeds and check thermals for AMD cards that supports both the AMDGPU open and AMD GPU PRO driver.

 ## Stable Branch
 The current master branch is the stable release.

 ## Installation Instructions:
-* sudo apt-get install git
+* See git install on linux instructions --> https://gist.github.com/derhuerst/1b15ff4652a867391f03#file-linux-md
 * git clone https://github.com/sysdrum/amdgpu-simple-settings-tool
 * cd amdgpu-pro-fans
 * Run ./create_desktop_file.sh